winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 While Air Tags provide a powerful way to generate HTML directly in Python, there are times when you might want to use traditional templates.
 Air provides excellent support for Jinja templates, allowing you to leverage the full power of Jinja while still benefiting from Air's other features.

+Under the hood, Air's template integration is built on top of FastAPI's templating system, which itself leverages Starlette's powerful templating capabilities.
+When you use Air's `JinjaRenderer`, you're actually working with a wrapper around FastAPI's `Jinja2Templates` class that adds special handling for Air Tags and provides a more convenient API.

 ## Setting Up JinjaRenderer

 To use Jinja templates in Air, you first need to set up a `JinjaRenderer`: